alvarobartt/pypackage-cookie/README.md

 ```
 author [Alvaro Bartolome del Canto]: Cookie Monster
 email [alvarobartt@example.com]: cookiemonster@sesamestreet.com
 github_username [alvarobartt]: cookie-monster
-project_name [Flask Restx API]: awesome-cookie
+project_name [Python Package]: awesome-cookie
-project_description [This project is a sample Python Flask Restx API]: This is an awesome cookie!
+project_description [This project is a sample Python Package]: This is an awesome cookie!
-repo_name [awesome_cookie]: awesome_cookie
+repo_name [awesome_cookie]:
-package_name [awesome_cookie]: awesome_cookie
+package_name [awesome_cookie]:
-pypi_username [cookie-monster]: cookie-monster
+pypi_username [cookie-monster]:
-version [1]: 1
+version [1]:
-flask_limiter [yes]: yes
-flask_cache [yes]: yes
-flask_cors [yes]: yes
+Select license:
+1 - MIT License
+2 - BSD License
+3 - ISC License
+4 - Apache Software License 2.0
+5 - GNU General Public License v3
+6 - WTFPL License
+7 - None
+Choose from 1, 2, 3, 4, 5, 6, 7 [1]: 1
 ```

 When this process is finished, automatically a directory named as specified in `repo_name` will be created containing the following files and directories:

-``awesome_cookie/  MANIFEST.in  README.md  requirements.txt  setup.cfg  setup.py  tests/``
+``awesome_cookie/  docs/  LICENSE  MANIFEST.in  README.md  requirements.txt  setup.cfg  setup.py  tests/``

 **Congratulations!
-You already baked your own restx-cookie!**
+You already baked your own pypackage-cookie!**

 ## Usage

-**Once the cookie is completely baked, you can take it off the oven!** So on, from the `repo_name` previously created directory, so as to **install the Flask RESTX API** (since it is a Python package) you will need to run on of the following commands: `pip install .` or `python setup.py install`, which will install not just the package but all its dependencies.
+**Once the cookie is completely baked, you can take it off the oven!** So on, from the `repo_name` previously created directory, you can install it using pip by typing: ``pip install .`` and modify it as you need to in order to fit your needs.

-Once the newly created cookie is installed, just paste its **entry point** on the command line as it follows:

-`awesome_cookie`

-**The entry-point will launch the Flask RESTX API in your public IP (0.0.0.0) in the port 5000 using the current version** (which by deafult is the v1 version), so the complete address of the API is: `http://0.0.0.0:5000/v1`.
-In that address you will find the Swagger.io documentation automatically generated so as to know which endpoints are available, which data models are integrated, which is the input/output structure, etc.
+Since it is a Python package, if it is an open source one, in order to upload it to PyPI so that every user can download and install it, you will need to:

+- Go to your Github repo URL and access the tab called `Releases`.
+- Then, click the button `Draft a new release` so as to create a new project release version.
+(Note that the version number of the release should be the same as specified on the `version` attribute, which will need to be updated before drafting every new release at https://github.com/alvarobartt/pypackage-cookie/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/setup.py).
+- Once the release is created, you need to be placed on the project's directory root, where the `setup.py` file is.
+- Before uploading it, you will need to create a new ZIP file from source code, which will be done using: ``python setup.py sdist``.
+The previous command will create the new ZIP file under the `dist/` directory.
+- In order to upload it to PyPI, you will need to install `twine` which is an utility for publishing Python packages using the command: ``pip install twine``
+- Once installed, you need to cd into the recently generated `dist/` directory.
+- Finally, you will just need to upload it to PyPI using the following command: ``twine upload /path/to/package-version.zip`` and access with your PyPI credentials.

 **Now you are completely free to eat your cookie!**